 - Enterprise applications including “AD Lightweight Directory Services, Google Workspace, and Salesforce.”

-- Self-service password reset: It provides a secure option for a self-service password reset.
+- Self-service password reset: It provides a secure option for a self-service password reset or password writeback.
 The reset portal also allows users to reset their passwords and synchronize whatever changes there are to integrated enterprise accounts.

 - Granular configuration: A password synchronization option related to specific applications is also available for users of particular domains, OU, and groups.